GeorgiGenkov/e-commerce-app/README.md

 # E-COMMERCE-APP: FIVE SALADS
-Responsive web application for food purchase and delivery with an option for account registration.
+Responsive web application for food purchase and delivery.
+Users are able to register, sign in, add products to the cart, remove products from the cart, navigate through the home page.

-## Links:
+## Deployed:
 ### Link 1 (Recommended):
 Link to the web application hosted on railway.app:
 [https://e-commerce-app-production-3803.up.railway.app/](https://e-commerce-app-production-3803.up.railway.app/)